 Street sweeping requests should be made to city’s request line at 3-1-1 or click on the button below to make your request.

 Snow and Leaf Removal

 Snow Removal: Chicago Municipal Code, sections 4-4-310 and 10-8-180, specifies that both homes and businesses must clear snow from sidewalks next to their property.
 Make Chicago safe for everyone by clearing snow and ice from the public sidewalks around your property.
 Without a wide, clear path, snow and ice on the sidewalk make it difficult for everyone — especially people with disabilities, seniors, and children — to walk safely.
 Read Chicago Sidewalk Snow Removal Guide.

 Be a good neighbor and offer help to those in your community who are physically unable to clear their own sidewalks.
-To volunteer as a Snow Angel or read FAQs on snow removal see the City’s webpage.
+To read FAQs on snow removal see the City’s webpage.